Canada Pay Equity Act Compliance Guide

 Preparing Data for Pay Equity Reporting in Canada

-For comprehensive guidance, refer to the Government of Canada's official resource: Pay Equity
+For comprehensive guidance, refer to the Canadian Human Rights Commission resource: Employers and workplaces regulated by the Pay Equity Act.

 Who Needs to Report: Canadian Pay Equity Act Requirements

-The Pay Equity Act, which came into force on August 31, 2021, applies to federally regulated employers with 10 or more employees.
+The Pay Equity Act, which came into force on August 31, 2021, applies to federally regulated employers with an average of 10 or more employees.
 This includes:

 - Federally regulated private and public-sector employers